~elis/blog/

 NixOS superpower: specialisations

 NixOS has a lot of configurability and features.
 One feature that I’ve known about for a while that I think is both really cool, but also a bit lesser known is the ability to have declarative Specialisations.
 To me, this is a superpower of NixOS that I have a hard time to see any other Linux Distribution having.
-What’s a Specialisation?
-The name doesn’t do it justice, it’s a bit of a weird name for it.

 Read On →